vernemq/vmq-docs/configuration/file-auth.md

 > Creates a new password file.
 If the file already exists, it will be overwritten.

+` `

+> When run with no option, It will create a new password and append it to the password file if exists.
+Does not overwrite the existing file

 `-D`

 > Deletes the specified user from the password file.